-Molly specializes in working with both adolescents and adults from a wide array of backgrounds who are facing anxiety, depression, eating disorders, life transitions, perfectionism, communication concerns, and relationship issues.
+Molly specializes in working with adolescents, adults and couples from a wide array of backgrounds who are facing anxiety, depression, eating disorders, life transitions, perfectionism, communication concerns, and relationship issues.

 She empowers her clients to feel confident to face challenges head-on and create positive change.
 Molly believes therapy can not only help you through immediate crises, but it can also be a preventative measure to learn proactive tools and skills for the future.

 Finding the right therapist can be challenging and Molly will support you in that process—if you’re curious about what working together could look like, schedule a complimentary 15-minute consultation to get started.

 Molly whole-heartedly believes in the healing power of therapy and wants to support her clients through that journey.

 Molly completed her undergraduate education at Marquette University with concentrations in Social Welfare & Justice, Sociology, Gender & Sexuality Studies, and Family Studies.

 She received her Master of Science in Clinical Mental Health Counseling, with a specialization in Counseling Children and Adolescents from Marquette University.
 She holds a professional license as a Licensed Professional Counselor (LPC) in the state of Wisconsin.
 Molly maintains consistent consultation as well as continuing education to strengthen her work and professional development.